Introduction to MariaDB show users

 Output:

-Here, the information of users those who have access to the level of databases privilege saved in the table defined as mysql.db will be viewed.
-Hence, with this we can discover the users who can manage a particular database with linked privileges.
-You can even use the WHERE clause to specify any database available in the server.
+Here, the information of users accessing the database privilege level is saved in the table defined as mysql.db will be viewed.
+Hence, we can discover the users who can manage a particular database with linked privileges.
+You can even use the WHERE clause to specify any database available on the server.

 SELECT * FROM mysql.user;